Enchantress (Marvel Comics): Amora

 The Enchantress and the Executioner are exiled to Earth by Odin.
-They become members of Baron Heinrich Zemo's original Masters of Evil, the opposite number to the Avengers, a superhero team that Thor had joined.
+They become members of Heinrich Zemo's original Masters of Evil, the opposite number to the Avengers, a superhero team that Thor had joined.
 The Enchantress hypnotizes Thor into attacking the other Avengers with her own spells and a special brew, making him believe they are enemies of humanity, but Iron Man wakes Thor from his trance by reflecting sunlight into his eyes.
 Thor sends the Masters to another dimension through a space warp, but two issues later, the Enchantress uses a spell to send them back to Earth.
 She recruits Wonder Man into the Masters of Evil after paying his bail.
 She also meets Immortus, who helps Zemo attack the Avengers.
 When this attempt fails, she turns back time to prevent it from happening, though the Masters retain their memories of this event.
 When Immortus begins to contact the Masters, the Enchantress prevents this from happening.
-She then joins in the Masters of Evil's final assault against the Avengers and breaks the Black Knight and Melter out of jail.
+She then joins in the Masters of Evil's final assault against the Avengers and breaks Black Knight and Melter out of jail.
 She manages to escape in the end with the Executioner when the other two are transported to another dimension where their weapons rebound due to different scientific laws.
 As a member of the Masters of Evil, the Enchantress (and Executioner) repeatedly face the Avengers.
-She is especially affronted by the attempts of the Scarlet Witch, a mortal, to subvert her divine spells, though she is occasionally genuinely challenged by the Scarlet Witch's mutant gifts.
+She is especially affronted by the attempts of the Scarlet Witch, a mortal, to subvert her divine spells, though she is occasionally genuinely challenged by Scarlet Witch's mutant gifts.

 With the Executioner, she menaces Jane Foster again at Loki's behest.

 The Enchantress is also notable in that she has given other superhumans their powers.
 For example, she used the deceased Zemo's equipment to make a henchman of his, Erik Josten, into the original Power Man, who aids her in battling the Avengers.
 Her illusions and traps turn the city against the Avengers, forcing them to disband and making Power Man seem like a hero.
 Captain America, in disguise, corrects this by obtaining a taped confession from the Enchantress and Power Man.
 Power Man is able to defeat him, but the Enchantress is knocked out by gas from Hawkeye's arrow.
 Realizing the tape is on its way to the police, the Enchantress used her spells to teleport away.
-The Enchantress is then recruited by the Mandarin, along with the Executioner, Swordsman, Power Man, and Living Laser for his plan for world domination.
+The Enchantress is then recruited by the Mandarin, along with the Executioner, Swordsman, and Living Laser for his plan for world domination.
 With the Executioner, she attacked the Asian sub-continent with an army of trolls, but they were defeated by Hercules and the Scarlet Witch.

 Amora poses as the Valkyrie and forms the Lady Liberators, which battle the male Avengers.
 She dupes Arkon into fighting the Avengers.
 Amora also uses her magics to make Samantha Parrington and later Barbara Norris into the Valkyrie.
 With the Executioner, she battles the Defenders and the Thing.